Maxtermax/dispatch-model/README.md

 **Note:**  When wanna use **session** you must use **authentication**  set in **true**

  - **status**
-  Status is usable for indicate the status code of the response in the web api, this que use in all cases.
+  Status is usable for indicate the status code of the response in the web api, this can use in all cases.
 ```javascript
 module.exports = {
   serve: function(req, res) {